tcuisset/TestBeamReconstruction/README.md

 Goal
 -----------------

 Assess the performance of HGCAL's clustering algorithm (CLUE) with testbeam data and simulation.
-Working under CMSSW 11_1_0_pre2 release.
+Working under ```CMSSW_11_1_0_pre7``` release.

-Status
+Current and future milestones
 -----------------

 - Electromagnetic showers' studies completed and first draft of the Detector's Note ready for submission
-- Now starting to replicate the same studies using hadronic showers
+- Same study near to completion for hadronic showers up to layer #40
+- Assessing potential cluster position bias in HGCAL's official reconstruction after being observed in testbeam data

 Pipeline description
 -----------------

+**0) Production:** if required, cred Ntuples from GEN-SIM-RECO files

-**1)** *selection stage*: the original NTuples are pruned, in order to keep the relevant information only
+**1) Selection:** the original NTuples are pruned, in order to keep the relevant information only

-**2)** *analysis stage*:
+**2) Analysis:**

 - CLUE is run over the pruned NTuples

-- most of the quantities of interest are calculated and stored in ```csv``` and ```ROOT``` files
+- Most of the quantities of interest are calculated and stored in ```csv``` and ```ROOT``` files

-**3)** *residual analysis and plotting stage*:
+**3) Residual analysis and plotting:**

-- fits, histogram manipulation and dataframe operations are performed
+- Fits, histogram manipulation and dataframe operations are performed

-- quantities of interest are plotted using [BokehPlot](https://bitbucket.org/bfontana/bokehplot), a custom bokeh wrapper (under development, but already capable of doing the most common plotting operations)
+- Quantities of interest are plotted using [BokehPlot](https://bitbucket.org/bfontana/bokehplot), a custom bokeh wrapper (under development)

-Steps 1) and 2) were chained with a Directed Acyclic Graph (DAG) that runs within HTCondor.
+Steps 1) and 2) were chained with a Directed Acyclic Graph (DAG) which runs within HTCondor.

 Input NTuples
 ------------------